Patchethium/Anthe/README.md

 # Anthe

 Anthe is an out-of-box TTS software focuses on end user experience, featured with completely offline processing, tune-able voice synthesis and characterized voice banks.

-This repository maintains its GUI.

-If you're looking for where the voice synthesis actually happens, check out [Anthium](https://github.com/Patchethium/Anthium).
+This repository maintains its GUI and inference code.
+If you want to train a model, check out [Anthium](https://github.com/Patchethium/Anthium).

 This project is still at its **very** early stage, don't expect you'd find anything useful here for now.

 ## Development